1jour1vin

 Wine rated 94/100 (Wonderful wine)

-From a Grand Cru site traditionally excellent for Gewurztraminer, which Deiss has densely planted with the full range of Alsatian grape varieties, his 2004 Altenberg de Bergheim glows with honey, lily, baking spices, orange liqueur and citrus zest.
-On the palate, the wine has an underlying density that evokes minerality, which no doubt goes a long way to explaining why a residual sugar level in the triple digits results in a wine that is certainly sweet, but not too sweet.
-Candied citrus, orange liqueur and marmalade, peach jam, walnut paste, honey and vanilla, along with rich pastry and buttery texture give this wine a pastry character - if you just imagine chalk powders instead of flour.
-It finishes with remarkable lift and elegance for such a rich wine.
+From a Grand Cru site traditionally excellent for Gewurztraminer, which Deiss has densely planted with the full range of Alsatian grape varieties, his 2004 Altenberg de Bergheim glows with honey, lilies, baking spices, orange liqueur, and citrus zest.
+On the palate, the wine has an underlying density that evokes minerality and undoubtedly explains in large part why a residual sugar level of nearly three digits results in a wine that is sweet, but not overly so.
+Candied citrus, orange liqueur and marmalade, peach jam, nut paste, honey, and vanilla, as well as the richness of the dough and the texture of butter, give this wine a pastry-like character—if one simply imagines chalk powder instead of flour.
+It finishes with remarkable elevation and elegance for such a rich wine.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France